Assisting the disadvantaged and vulnerable through foundation grants

 The Harry and Jeanette Weinberg Foundation looks forward to expanding its role in the philanthropic community; from being simply a provider of grants to becoming known as a leader in identifying and supporting the most innovative ideas and practices within various program areas.

-The only buildings owned or operated by the Foundation, and displaying the names of Harry and Jeanette Weinberg, are the Foundation’s offices in Owings Mills, Maryland and Honolulu, Hawaii.
+The only building owned or operated by the Foundation, and displaying the names of Harry and Jeanette Weinberg, are the Foundation’s offices in Owings Mills, Maryland.
 All other buildings named for Harry and Jeanette Weinberg – wherever located in the world — are owned and operated by either the recipient organizations that received a Foundation grant or by other third-parties not affiliated with The Harry and Jeanette Weinberg Foundation.